BrandonSersion/WeWork-Landlord-Management-Console/README.md

 needs SqlAlchemy

 PostgreSQL Database runs on Cloud Platform ElephantSQL.
 Can be configured for other cloud providers or dedicated PostgreSQL server.

+The front-end is currently hooked up with a test json file so that you can see the AngularJS front end without having to boot up flask.